mpkin/PhD-tutorials/HPC/globus.md

     > pip install globus-cli
     ```

-**NOTE**: You will have to load the virtual environment every time you want to use the Globus CLI.
+**NOTE**: you will have to load the virtual environment every time you want to use the Globus CLI.
 If you don't like this, then just add the environment location to your path:
 ```
 > export PATH=$PATH:${GLOBUSPATH}/bin
 > echo 'export PATH=$PATH:${GLOBUSPATH}/bin' >> $HOME/.bashrc
 ```

 **NOTE**: virtual environments are not easily movable due to how they set up their paths.
-This means that you should be sure of where you want to setup your virtual environment before you do it
+This means that you should be sure of where you want to set up your virtual environment before you do it

 1. Log on to Globus and follow the instructions to authenticate the session:
     ```